Certificate After Graduate Education in Nursing

 General Information

-- The master’s degree program in nursing at Concordia University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+- The post-graduate APRN certificate program at Concordia University Wisconsin is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 - All students must maintain an unencumbered RN license while in the program.
 As this is an online program, sometimes there are out of state requirements that apply to the clinical setting.
 If clinicals will take place outside the state of Wisconsin, it is the student's responsibility to make sure their program of study is eligible and meets all requirements within that state's Department of Licensing & Regulation.